AKASHAorg/blog.akasha.world/_posts/2017-01-16-into-the-ether.md

 History is in the making and this time, we’re writing it **together** - *Into The Ether*.

 ![AKASHA]({{ site.baseurl }}/content/images/2_intro_akasha.jpg)

+*Note that the downloading links have been updated with the latest 0.4.0 release, The Tipping Point (February 2nd 2017)

 ----